Commit-Boost/commit-boost-client/docs/docs/get_started/running/docker.md

 ---

 # Docker
-The `commit-boost` cli will generate a dynamic `docker-compose.yml` file using the provided `toml` config file.
+The Commit-Boost CLI will generate a dynamic `docker-compose.yml` file using the provided `toml` config file.
 This is the recommended approach as Docker provides sandboxing of the containers from the rest of your system.

 ## Init

-After creating the `cb-config.toml` file, you can now run the Commit-Boost sidecar.
 First run:
 ```bash
 commit-boost init --config cb-config.toml
 ```